gersonkevin23/Laravel-Next.js/README.md

 ## Contact

-If you have feedback, questions or anything else, feel free to leave me a mail under martha.solomon.php@gmail.com or hit me up on Twitter under @niclas_timm.
+If you have feedback, questions or anything else, feel free to leave me a mail under martha.solomon.php@gmail.com or hit me up on Linkedin under https://www.linkedin.com/in/martha-solomon-5811b2216/.
 Looking forward to hearing from you :).